digin-energi/produktdata-public/README.md

 `planned` means the given product is next target development, and

-`inprogress` means the given product is in ehnacement phase
+`inprogress` means the given product is in enhancement phase

-`no extension require` mean there is no foreseen extension associated to the given product
+`no extension required` mean there is no foreseen extension associated to the given product

 <!-- Power Transfomer -->
 ### **PowerTransformer**